 Apple’s iPad received glowing marks for its performance in college classrooms from the eagerly anticipated Reed College evaluation, according to a new report shared with Fast Company.
 Excerpts follow:

 The iPad’s smooth interface kept up with the lighting-quick pace of college lectures, helping it to overcome the very same gauntlet that killed the Kindle’s hope of education dominance a year earlier.
-Most importantly, the report predicts an explosion of opportunity for both Apple software developers and tablet competitors.
+Most importantly, the report predicts an explosion of opportunity for both Apple software developers and tablet competitors.and

 After extensive student interviews throughout the Fall 2010 semester, "The bottom line feeling was that the Amazon Kindle DX was not adequate for use in a higher education curricular setting," Chief Technology Officer Martin Ringle tells Fast Company.
 "The bottom line for the iPad was exactly the opposite."